ariahiro64/mupen64plus-video-parallel/README.md

 1) Clone/fork the Github repo only.
 2) At "unix" directory, use "make all platform=win"

-Your choices for using this include the commandline client or "m64p".
+Your choices for using this include:
+* the commandline client
+* Rosalie's Mupen GUI
+* "m64p"
 To use it with m64p (for Windows):

 1) Compile using the steps above.